ergoplatform/node-info-monitor/README.md

 You should have preinstalled InfluxDB and/or have credentials like username/password for it.
 Create your `config.ini` file somewhere on host system and mount it as a volume to Docker container:

-    sudo docker container run -d -v /your/config.ini:/app/config.ini ergoplatform/node-info-monitor
+    sudo docker container run -d --restart=unless-stopped -v /your/config.ini:/app/config.ini ergoplatform/node-info-monitor

-The command above will start monitoring daemon as docker container and start requesting `/info` Ergo node API endpoint to collect data and store it to InfluxDB.
+The command above will start monitoring daemon as docker container and start requesting `/info` Ergo node API endpoint to collect data and store it into InfluxDB.
+Also it will always will try to restart monitoring when something go wrong unless you stop container explicitly.

 ## Usage without Docker